How to get SUBSTRING in SQL Databases?

 The SUBSTRING function can be used as follows:

-SUBSTRING ( expression ,start , length )
+SUBSTRING ( expression, start, length )

-Where an expression can be a string column name etc. The start parameter species from where SUBSTRING function should start extracting in the given expression.
+start The start parameter species from where the SUBSTRING function should start extracting in the given expression.

-The length specifies the number of characters to extract in the given expression.
+length The length specifies the number of characters to extract in the given expression.

-An example of SUBSTRING function
+An example of the SUBSTRING function

-Generally, you will use the SUBSTRING function to get the part of string from the table data column.
+Generally, you will use the SUBSTRING function to get the part of the string from the table data column.
 However, for its simple usage, let me show an example of a constant string in the SUBSTRING function.

 In the SUBSTRING function, the expression “Hello World” is assigned and start and length arguments are given as follows: